atomicflag/angonoka/README.md

 **duration** defines how long this task is expected to take.
 It should be chosen with respect to the average agent's performance, i.e. the performance value of 1.
 Most human-readable durations are accepted, "5 min", "24h", "3 weeks 2 days 42 seconds", etc.

+Note: To better estimate the makespan all task durations should have the same unit of time.
+The reason for this is that if one task is defined as "3 hours" and another as "3 days", the algorithm doesn't account for the fact that the "3 days" task doesn't literally take 3 days to complete but rather it is implied that the actual duration is 8 work hours over 3 days, i.e. 24 hours or 1 day.

 **id** uniquely identifies a task.
 This parameter is only needed when you want to reference this task in `depends_on` of another task.

 **group**/**groups** is one or more groups that this task belongs to.
 If you assign multiple groups, only agents that belong to all listed groups will work on this task.